hgschmie/factorio-even-pickier-dollies/API.md

 ### get_oblong_names(): table<string, number>

 Returns a table where the keys are the entity names registered for oblong rotation.
-The value is the distance value (This is different from PickerDollies, where the value is always the `true` cosnstant).
+The value is the distance value (This is different from PickerDollies, where the value is always the `true` constant).